Getting Started

 Compilation

-The conjuredsp Rust library is pre-compiled as an rlib that ships with the plugin, so use conjuredsp::*; works out of the box with no Cargo.toml and no dependency resolution.
+The conjuredsp Rust library is pre-compiled and bundled with the plugin, so use conjuredsp::*; works out of the box with no Cargo.toml and no dependency resolution.

 Installing Packages and Crates